New non-arithmetic complex hyperbolic lattices II: Introduction

 We assume the reader is familiar with basic notions of hyperbolic geometry over some base field, and with Coxeter groups.
 To get a quick idea of the main differences between real and complex hyperbolic geometry, the reader can consult~\cite{chengreenberg}.
-We will freely use the classification of isometries into elliptic, parabolic and loxodromic elements, sometimes with slight refinements (a regular elliptic isometry is an elliptic isometry whose matrix representatives have no repeated eigenvalue, for instance).
+We will freely use the classification of isometries into elliptic, parabolic and loxodromic elements, sometimes with slight refinements, e.g. a regular elliptic isometry is an elliptic isometry whose matrix representatives have distinct eigenvalues.
 We refer to~\cite{goldman} for background on complex hyperbolic geometry and bisectors, see also section~2 of~\cite{dpp2} for a quick review.

+{\bf Acknowledgements:} Part of this work took place while the authors were visiting ICERM, Arizona State University, Universit\'e Grenoble-Alpes, Durham University and Tokyo Institute of Technology.
+The authors would like to thank these institutions for their hospitality during these visits.
+The first author would like to thank Bernard Parisse for his help in the development of spocheck~\cite{spocheck}, and his flexibility in adapting giac.
+The second author was partly supported by a JSPS Invitation Fellowship L16517.
+The third author was partly supported by Simons Foundation Collaboration Grant for Mathematicians 318124 and National Science Foundation grant DMS 170846.